tobiasjcat/WildBeyond/logs.md

 - Duskmallow Pie
 - Bundle of Dry Wood
 - Ink Portraits
-- Moonlight monocle (Kadayif traded opaque glasses for it)
+- Moonlight monocle (Kadayif traded opaque glasses for it and gave it to Oswald)
 - Unicorn Horn
 - Dagger
 - Tank of Compressed Swamp Gas (Traded for my old name.
 My new name is Pytchley Pultusk)